iilab/openmentoring-content/en/topics/practice-1-emergencies/0-getting-started/3-2-learn.md

 * Choose the [DDOS Attack](topics/practice-1-emergencies/ddos.md) lesson.

 <br>
 * Have you just gotten through an emergency?
 Not sure what to do when the dust settles?
-The [after the emergency is past](topics/practice-1-emergencies/after.md) section explains how to prepare so you are ready for the next time.
+The [after the emergency is past](topics/practice-1-emergencies/after.md) lesson explains how to prepare so you are ready for the next time.

 <br>
 You've just learned the different lessons available for **Dealing with emergencies**